U.S. State AI Laws

 The United States has no federal law that comprehensively regulates artificial intelligence.
 Congress has held hearings and introduced bills, but nothing has passed.
 In the absence of federal action, states have stepped in, each with their own approach, definitions, and enforcement mechanisms.

 This creates a patchwork.
-A company operating in multiple states may face different disclosure requirements, different definitions of "automated decision," and different penalties depending on where its customers or employees are located.
+A company operating in multiple states may face different disclosure requirements, different definitions of automated decision-making, and different penalties depending on where its customers or employees are located.
 For organizations deploying AI at scale, this is one of the most challenging compliance environments in the world.

 The pace is accelerating rapidly.
-In 2024, over 40 states introduced AI-related legislation.
-In 2025, that number surged — 1,208 AI-related bills were introduced across all 50 states, with 145 enacted into law.
-According to the National Conference of State Legislatures, 38 states adopted or enacted around 100 AI-related measures in 2025.
+According to the National Conference of State Legislatures, all 50 states, Puerto Rico, the Virgin Islands, and Washington, D.C. introduced AI-related legislation in the 2025 legislative session, and 38 states adopted or enacted around 100 measures.
 Some of these bills target narrow use cases like deepfakes or AI in elections.
-Others, like Colorado's SB 24-205, attempt to regulate AI broadly across multiple high-risk domains.
+Others, like Colorado's original SB 24-205 and its 2026 replacement SB 26-189, regulate automated decision tools used in high-stakes decisions about people.
 Understanding which laws apply to your organization requires tracking legislation across every state where you do business.

 This guide covers the most significant state-level AI laws that are enacted or in effect, the common themes across them, and practical steps for building a multi-state compliance strategy.